scrum2b/redmine_daily_status/README.md

 * Assigning permission to users for viewing and updating the status.

-* User can only add/update the current date's status.He can only view the past dates project status.
+* User can only add/update the current date's status.
+He can only view the past dates project status.

 * If user click the "send email to members" check box and then update the status.
 Email will be send to all the project members with the current day status.